MSPCA-Angell Headquarters

 Genetic engineering research has broad ethical and moral ramifications with few established societal guidelines.

-While biotechnology has been quietly revolutionizing the science for decades, public debate in the United States over the moral, ethical, and physical effects of this research has been insufficient.
+While biotechnology has been quietly revolutionizing science for decades, public debate in the United States over the moral, ethical, and physical effects of this research has been insufficient.
 To quote Colorado State University Philosopher Bernard Rollin, “We cannot control technology if we do not understand it, and we cannot understand it without a careful discussion of the moral questions to which it gives rise.”

 Research into non-animal methods of achieving some of the same goals looks promising.

 Researchers in the U.S. and elsewhere have found ways to genetically engineer cereal grains to produce human proteins.
 One example of this, developed in the early 2000s, is a strain of rice that can produce a human protein used to treat cystic fibrosis.
-Wheat, corn, and barley may also be able to be used in similar ways, and at dramatically lower financial and ethical costs than genetically engineering animals for this purpose.
+Wheat, corn, and barley may also be able to be used in similar ways at lower financial and ethical costs than genetically engineering animals for this purpose.